EricssonBroadcastServices/AndroidClientPlayback/tutorials/tutorial-simple-player.md

 # Integrating Simple Activity for Playback

-The most basic integration of EMPPlayer is by extending the **SimplePlaybackActivity** class provided by the library.
+The most basic integration of the EMPPlayer is by extending the **SimplePlaybackActivity** class provided by the library.
-In order to specify playback properties like autoplay or startTime, use class PlaybackProperties.
+In order to specify playback properties like autoplay or startTime, use the PlaybackProperties class.

 ```java
 import android.os.Bundle;